cirept/QA_Toolbox/docs/HowToUpdate.md

 > Learning how to do things differently, sometimes more efficiently, is the name of the game here.  **Efficient** *almost always* **= speed**.

-## Publishing Your Release

-You have gotten this far, **Congratulations!**  Once you have successfully merged your branch, in order for everyone to recieve the udpates you made we need to publish your pre-release.

-1. **Open your final pre-release** - This is the same version you submitted with your pull request

-2. **Change the "Tag Version"** - Remove the testing phrases that was added to the pre-release version number.
-    - For example: pre-release version: 4.5.6-alpha9.
-    - Your public release version will be : 4.5.6

-3. **Uncheck "This is a pre-release"** - at the bottom of the release.

-4. **Test the release was done correctly** - Go into Tampermonkey and do a manual update on the QA Tool.
-If you DID NOT receive the update, double check that every step was followed then try again.
-If problem persists, contact the code owner(s) for assistance.

-** Quick Summary **
+## 6 Update meta.js file

+Don't Merge your branch just yet!
+Now that you have gotten your pull request approvals.
+You need to update the meta.js file again.

 - [ ] Update the meta.js file

     - [ ] @name - update the version number

+    ```
+    Public Release Version Will Be 4.5.6
+    // @name QA Toolbox 4.5.6
+    ```

     - [ ] @version - update the version number

+    ```
+    Public Release Version Will Be 4.5.6
+    // @version 4.5.6
+    ```

     - [ ] @required - update the URL for the toolBox.js file to the RELEASE VERSION you will use on your public release.

     ```
     Pre-Release Version = 4.5.6-alpha9
     // @require https://cdn.rawgit.com/cirept/QA_Toolbox/4.5.6-alpha9/assets/js/toolBox.js

-    Public Release Version = 4.5.6
+    Public Release Version Will Be 4.5.6
     // @require https://cdn.rawgit.com/cirept/QA_Toolbox/4.5.6/assets/js/toolBox.js
     ```

+## 7. Publishing Your Release

+You have gotten this far, **Congratulations!**  Once you have successfully merged your branch.
+Now in order for everyone to recieve the udpate that you made, we need to publish your pre-release.

+1. **Open your Github pre-release** - This is the pre-release that you submitted with your pull request

+2. **Change the "Tag Version"** - Shorten the version to only include the version number.
+    - For example:
+    - pre-release version: 4.5.6-alpha9.
+    - public release version : 4.5.6

+3. **Uncheck "This is a pre-release"** - at the bottom of the release.

+4. **Test the release was done correctly** - Go into Tampermonkey and do a manual update on the QA Tool.
+If you DID NOT receive the update, double check that every step was followed then try again.
+If problem persists, contact the code owner(s) for assistance.